qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single-Fixed-Transmon/README.md

 10. **Readout optimization** - The optimal separation between the |g> and |e> blobs lies in a phase spaced of amplitude, duration, and frequency of the readout pulse:
     * [Frequency optimization](10a_readout_frequency_optimization.py) - The script performs frequency scanning and from the results calculates the SNR between |g> and |e> blobs.
 As a result you can find the optimal frequency for discrimination.
     * [Amplitude optimization](10b_readout_amplitude_optimization.py) - The script measures the readout fidelity for different readout powers.
-    * [Duration optimization](10c_readout_duration_optimization.py) - The script performs accumulated demodulation for a given frequency, amplitude, and total duration of readout pulse, and plots the SNR as as a function of readout time.
+    * [Duration optimization](10c_readout_duration_optimization.py) - The script performs accumulated demodulation for a given frequency, amplitude, and total duration of readout pulse, and plots the SNR as a function of readout time.
-    * [Integration Weights optimization](10d_readout_weights_optimization.py) -Performs sliced.demodulation to obtain the trajectories of the |e> and |g> states, and from them it calculates the normalized optimal readout weights.
+    * [Integration Weights optimization](10d_readout_weights_optimization.py) - Performs sliced.demodulation to obtain the trajectories of the |e> and |g> states, and calculates the normalized optimal readout weights.
 11. [T1](11_T1.py) - Measures T1.
 13. [Ramsey Chevron](12_ramsey_chevron.py) - Perform a 2D sweep (detuning versus idle time) to acquire the Ramsey chevron pattern.
 12. **1D Ramsey** - Measures T2*.
     * [Ramsey with detuning](13_ramsey_w_detuning.py) - Perform a Ramsey measurement by scanning the idle time with a given detuning.
     * [Ramsey with virtual Z rotations](13_ramsey_w_virtual_rotation.py) - Perform a Ramsey measurement by scanning the idle time and dephasing the second pi/2 pulse to apply a virtual Z rotation.
 14. [Echo](14_echo.py) - Measures T2 by apply an echo pulse.
-15. [ALLXY](15_allxy.py) - Performs an ALLXY experiment to estimate gates imperfection (see [Reed's Thesis](https://rsl.yale.edu/sites/default/files/files/RSL_Theses/reed.pdf) for more details).
+15. [ALL XY](15_allxy.py) - Performs an ALL XY experiment to estimate gates imperfection (see [Reed's Thesis](https://rsl.yale.edu/sites/default/files/files/RSL_Theses/reed.pdf) for more details).
 16. **Single Qubit Randomized Benchmarking** - Performs a 1 qubit randomized benchmarking to measure the 1 qubit gate fidelity.
     * [Interleaved Single Qubit Randomized Benchmarking for gates > 40ns](16_randomized_benchmarking_interleaved.py) <span style="color:red">_to be tested on a real device, use with care_</span> - Performs a single qubit interleaved randomized benchmarking to measure a specific single qubit gate fidelity  for gates longer than 40ns.
     * [Single Qubit Randomized Benchmarking for gates > 40ns](16_randomized_benchmarking.py) - Performs a single qubit randomized benchmarking to measure the single qubit gate fidelity with or without single shot readout for gates longer than 40ns.
-    * [Interleaved Single Qubit Randomized Benchmarking for gates > 20ns](16_randomized_benchmarking_interleaved_20ns.py) <span style="color:red">__to be tested on a real device, use with care__</span> - Performs a single qubit interleaved randomized benchmarking to measure a specific single qubit gate fidelity for gates as short as 20ns (currently limited to a depth of 1000 Cliffords).
+    * [Interleaved Single Qubit Randomized Benchmarking for gates > 20ns](16_randomized_benchmarking_interleaved_20ns.py) <span style="color:red">__to be tested on a real device, use with care__</span> - Performs a single qubit interleaved randomized benchmarking to measure a specific single qubit gate fidelity for gates as short as 20ns (currently limited to a depth of 1000 Clifford gates).
-    * [Single Qubit Randomized Benchmarking for gates > 20ns](16_randomized_benchmarking_20ns.py) <span style="color:red">__to be tested on a real device, use with care__</span> - Performs a single qubit randomized benchmarking to measure the single qubit gate fidelity with or without single shot readout for gates as short as 20ns (currently limited to a depth of 2600 Cliffords).
+    * [Single Qubit Randomized Benchmarking for gates > 20ns](16_randomized_benchmarking_20ns.py) <span style="color:red">__to be tested on a real device, use with care__</span> - Performs a single qubit randomized benchmarking to measure the single qubit gate fidelity with or without single shot readout for gates as short as 20ns (currently limited to a depth of 2600 Clifford gates).
 17. **DRAG calibration** - Calibrates the DRAG coefficient `$\alpha$` and AC-Stark shift:
     * [Google method](17_DRAG_calibration_Google.py) - Performs `x180` and `-x180` pulses to obtain
 the DRAG coefficient `$\alpha$`.